 Mine-to-mill optimization requires continual monitoring at each stage in the comminution process.
 Motion Metrics offers particle size analysis solutions for shovels, on conveyor belts, and in a portable format that don’t interrupt production.

-Blast optimization is the low-hanging fruit of the mine-to-mill optimization process – blasting is about ten times more expensive than milling.
+Blast optimization is the low-hanging fruit of the mine-to-mill optimization process – milling is about ten times more expensive than blasting.
 You will not get anywhere by blindly increasing blast intensity but monitoring particle size to tailor your blast parameters can dramatically improve performance.
 At Motion Metrics, we offer two ways to analyze your blast – one is an in-shovel particle size analysis solution and the other is a handheld, point-and-shoot device.

 Both solutions use deep learning algorithms to provide fast and accurate particle size distributions without the need for a scaling object, but they have different use cases.
 An in-shovel solution will provide a higher sample rate for regular coverage, whereas a handheld solution provides flexibility.
 For example, a mine will need a handheld solution to evaluate the particle size distribution of a salvage pile or a stockpile being loaded by small excavators where an in-shovel system has not been installed.
 Smaller mines that blast less frequently may not need both solutions, but large operations often benefit from comprehensive coverage.
 For these cases, we recommend supplementing an in-shovel solution with a portable analysis tool.